4 Evolutionary Change Outside of Natural Selection

 Gene Flow / Immigration & Emigration

 Gene flow refers to the flow of alleles in and out of a population due to the migration of individuals or gametes (Fig 2).
 While some populations are fairly stable, others experience more flux.
 Many plants, for example, send their pollen far and wide, by wind or by a pollinator, to pollinate other populations of the same species some distance away.
-Even a population that may initially appear to be stable, such as a pride of lions, experience immigration (coming into) and emigration (departing from) as developing males leave their mothers to seek out a new pride with genetically unrelated females.
+Even a population that may initially appear to be stable, such as a pride of lions, experiences immigration (coming into) and emigration (departing from) as developing males leave their mothers to seek out a new pride with genetically unrelated females.
 The flow of individuals in and out of populations changes the population’s allele frequencies.
 When an individual migrates into a new population, it may sometimes carry alleles that were not present in that population before, introducing new genetic variation into that population (Fig 2).
-Alternatively, if an individual emigrates from (leaves) a population where it was the only individual with a particular allele, it can result in its original population losing genetic diversity.
+Alternatively, if an individual emigrates from (leaves) a population where it is the only individual with a particular allele, it can result in its original population losing genetic diversity.
 Migration between populations causes them to become more genetically similar to each other.
 For example, alleles that may be present in one population but not the other can become present in both populations when a migrating individual introduces that allele to the new population.

 In either case, emigration or immigration, if it changes the allelic frequency of a trait results in evolution.
-For example, if the trait in question is coloration and a population of beetles has only the variation or allele of green color, if a brown beetle immigrates into this population, the allelic frequency has change.
+For example, if the trait in question is coloration and a population of beetles has only the variation or allele of green color, if a brown beetle immigrates into this population, the allelic frequency has changed.
 Evolution has occurred (Fig 2).

 Figure 2: Gene flow occurs when an individual migrates from one population to another.
 This results in non-adaptive evolution.